IPCS INCHEM Home

 UN Classification

-UN Pack Group: II
+UN Hazard Class: 6.1; UN Pack Group: II

-EMERGENCY RESPONSE STORAGE
+STORAGE

-Separated from strong oxidants, food and feedstuffs.
+Separated from strong oxidants and food and feedstuffs.

 4-CHLOROANILINE ICSC: 0026

-COLOURLESS TO YELLOW CRYSTALS, WITH CHARACTERISTIC ODOUR.
+COLOURLESS-TO-YELLOW CRYSTALS WITH CHARACTERISTIC ODOUR.

 Boiling point: 232°C